chloechsu/code-for-paper/README.md

-# Code for "Questioning Proximal Policy Optimization with Multiplicative Weights"
+# Code for "Revisiting Design Choices in Proximal Policy Optimization"

 This repository is is forked from the open-source code for ICLR 2020 paper "Implementation Matters in Deep RL: A Case Study on PPO and TRPO":
 <https://github.com/implementation-matters/code-for-paper>.

-We thoroughly checked the open-source code and fixed two bugs in the initial open source version after communicating with the authors, add customized the code for experimenting with KL directions.
+We checked the existing open-source code and fixed two bugs in the initial open source version after communicating with the authors, added customized code for experimenting with KL directions and Beta policy.

 All our plots are produced via Jupyter notebooks in the ``analysis`` folder.